aggie-coding-club/TickTock/README.md

 This section contains information regarding installations and basic project setup.

 ## Installations
-This project uses Expo to run React Native apps.
-If you don't have Expo and its required dependencies installed, you can find an installation guide here: [https://docs.expo.dev/get-started/installation/](https://docs.expo.dev/get-started/installation/).
+This project uses React Native.
+If you don't have React Native and its required dependencies installed, you can find an installation guide here: [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup).

 You will also need Git to work with code commits.
 You can use the installation guide found here: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 To run commands, you can use a terminal.
 Git Bash, Windows PowerShell, and the native Terminal applications for both Mac and Linux work for this.

 ## Initial Repo
-First, create a new directory that will contain all of your code.
+First, create a new directory (folder) that will contain all of your code.
 You can create this anywhere you like.

 Then, type the following to create an empty Git repository: